ivan-hc/AM/README.md

     am -h
 -----------------------------------------------------------------------------
   `-i`, `install` Install a program.
-This will be downloader/created into a dedicated /opt/$PROGRAM directory (containing a script to remove it and  another one to update it), the command is linked to a $PATH and a launcher $PROGRAM.desktop will be created in /usr/share/applications.
+This will be downloader/created into a dedicated /opt/$PROGRAM directory (containing a script to remove it and  another one to update it), the command is linked to a $PATH and a launcher AM-$PROGRAM.desktop will be created in /usr/share/applications.
 USAGE:

     [sudo] am -i $PROGRAM
 -----------------------------------------------------------------------------